kvietcong/kvietcong/README.md

-# 👋 Hi there, my name's KV
+# 👋 Hi there, my name's KV Le

 ## 👨🏻‍💻 About me:

-Hi there, I'm Sophomore in University pursuing Computer Science.
+Hi there, I'm University Sophomore pursuing Computer Science.
-I always want to learn more whether it be Software/Web Development or Algorithms and Data Structures.
-I also love to play games and some of my favorites are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft
+I always want to learn more, whether it be Software/Web Development or Algorithms and Data Structures.
+I also love to play games and some of my favorites are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.

 ## 🥇 Goals before 2021